The Problem With Data Security

 Second stage hard drive destruction ensures that hard drives are warped and crushed.
 The warping and crushing process will make your hard drive unusable.
 If you want to be absolutely positive that classified or sensitive data is unrecoverable, then it is imperative to take a hard drive through the second stage of destruction.

 The best way to accomplish second stage drive destruction is by using a hard drive crusher.

 Datastroyer’s ACD-HS Automatic Hard Drive Crusher is extremely easy to use and has a non-electric manual operation mode in case there is no electrical outlet.

 Automatic use involves placing the hard drive inside the machine’s door and pressing a button.

 The manual option is easy to use, for instance, all it takes is turning a hand crank until the hard drive is bent at a 90-degree angle.

 Here is a quick demo on how to use a hard drive crushing machine:

 The Datastroyer ACD-HS has an additional solid state drive insert.
 You can use this machine to crush both hard drives and SSD’s quickly making this machine an affordable and flexible choice for destroying data in your organization.

 Keep Your Organization Safe

 Don’t compromise when it comes to the safety of your organization’s data or the data of your customers.
 Physical data destruction is the best way to ensure that your information is safe.
-Destroying your data within the walls of your organization is also another great way to ensure that your data is being disposed of properly.
+Destroying data within the walls of your organization ensures that your data is being disposed properly.